Double DQ: Harvick, Busch flunk Pocono Raceway inspection

 “We know we can run well and run in the front,” Suarez said.
 “The results haven’t been there but this is a good thing for us.”

-Seven-time NASCAR champion Jimmie Johnson starts 15th in his 600th career race.
+Seven-time NASCAR champion Jimmie Johnson is set to make his 600th career Cup start.

 Busch and Harvick were impressed that Johnson has started every race since 2002 — while their streaks have been interrupted by suspensions.